 The Federal Reserve anticipates an approximate two percent reduction in unemployment by June 2021, envisioning rapid mass-hiring by employers once governments lift the more stifling COVID-19 restrictions.
 Businesses requiring pre-employment background checks may be uniquely exposed to liability under the Fair Credit Reporting Act (“FCRA”) if minor mistakes are amplified by mass-hiring events.

-The FCRA requires, among other things, that an employer inform and obtain consent from an applicant regarding the employer’s intent to obtain a consumer report.
+The FCRA requires, among other things, that an employer inform and obtain consent from an candidate regarding the employer’s intent to obtain a consumer report.
 Specifically, the employer must provide a “clear and conspicuous disclosure…in writing…in a document that consists solely of the disclosure.”
 Two recent Ninth Circuit cases further explicate this standard, and when it applies.

 In Walker v.
 Fred Meyer Inc., 953 F.3d 1082 (9th Cir.
 2020), the court addressed the standalone disclosure, and found that an employer may provide a “concise explanation” of what the consumer report may be used for.
 The Court held that “beyond a plain statement disclosing ‘that a consumer report may be obtained for employment purposes,’ some concise explanation of what the phrase means may be included.”
-In other words, an employer may concisely explain to an applicant or employee what the report entails, how it will be obtained, and for which type of employment purposes it may be used.
+In other words, an employer may concisely explain to an candidate or employee what the report entails, how it will be obtained, and for which type of employment purposes it may be used.

 In Walker, the relevant issue was whether the employer willfully violated the FCRA by providing an unclear disclosure form encumbered by extraneous information.
 Plaintiff Walker claimed the disclosure form was confusing because it included information rendering him “unable to meaningfully evaluate and understand the nature of the report.”